cooscoos/Hoive/README.md

 Make this a server application so that people can play on the internet.
 Steps:

+- mosquito can suck mosquito with no error.
 - mosquitos working, need a good old tidy up

 #### Sqlite db